vietpham94/idfood-server-wp/wp-content/plugins/premium-addons-for-elementor/readme.txt

 = Is this plugin 100% Ads Free? =

-Premium Addons for Elementor is 100% Ads Free, Ads can only be detected from Youtube videos, that can be added to Premium Widgets ( eg. Modal Box, Video Box, Blog, etc..)
+Premium Addons for Elementor is 100% Ads Free, Ads can only be detected from Youtube videos, that can be added to Premium Widgets ( eg. Modal Box, Video Box, Blog, etc.)

 == Screenshots ==